snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 <h3 id="upg-cc">4.2 Upgrading the Clojure Collector</h3>

-The new Clojure Collector incorporating the improvement discussed above is available in S3 at:
+The new Clojure Collector is available in S3 at:

 {% highlight yaml %}
 s3://snowplow-hosted-assets/2-collectors/clojure-collector/clojure-collector-2.1.3-standalone.war